margauxlep/project-clezemath/index.md

 ## What shootings generated the most reaction?

+The following map shows all 48 shootings by location.
+The larger the circle, the larger the corresponding media outrage.
 <iframe src="map.html" width="100%" height=500></iframe>

 ## What features are likely to influence the reaction?